 Through Girls Takeover, girls and young women assume the role of leaders on International Day of the Girl to tear down the barriers of discrimination that continue to hold girls back.

-This year, Rasha, a young woman from Lebanon took over the role of the creative director at Leo Burnett in Lebanon, a globally advertising agency.
+This year, Rasha, a young woman from Lebanon took over the role of the creative director at Leo Burnett in Lebanon, a global advertising agency.
 She called for the equal representation of girls and women in advertising.